gippi1221/ads/README.md

 ```
 docker-compose -f docker-compose.prd.yml up -d
 ```
+The nginx is available on port: 8088
+The application endpoints:
+ - \<server-address>:8088/event/
+ - \<server-address>:8088/analytics/query
 #### Monitoring
 The command below is used to monitor the services execution.
 Change the LOG_LEVEL environment variable to see all the messages.
 By default it is set to ERROR level for prod-like environments.
 ```